Medications work for criminal justice populations. Is it cost effective?

-Medication Assisted Treatments (MAT), including buprenorphine/naloxone (i.e., Suboxone) and methadone maintenance, are evidence-based treatments for individuals with opioid use disorder.
+Medications for opioid use disorder, including buprenorphine/naloxone (i.e., Suboxone) and methadone maintenance, are evidence-based treatments for individuals with opioid use disorder.
+This study examined also whether such treatments produce ultimate cost benefits.

 Little is known about whether Medication Assisted Treatments (MATs) are cost-effective; that is, whether the amount needed to pay for MAT is worth its benefits (e.g., reduced mortality, enhanced abstinence, reduced disease/disability, and reduced crime).